reenberg/DynamicValueChallenge/README.md

 instead.

 A parabolic function is chosen instead of an exponential or logarithmic decay function so that higher valued challenges have a slower drop from their initial value.

 # Installation

 **REQUIRES: CTFd v1.0.5**

 1. Clone this repository to `CTFd/plugins`.
-It is important that the folder is named `DynamicValueChallenge` so CTFd can serve the files in the `assets` directory.
+It is important that the folder is not stored anywhere else, as the asset registrations depends on it being directly beneath this folder.
+You may however name the folder what ever you like.